sysflow-telemetry/sf-exporter/README.md

 # SysFlow Exporter (sf-exporter repo)
-SysFlow exporter to export SysFlow traces to S3 compliant object stores
+SysFlow exporter to export SysFlow traces to S3-compliant object stores and rsyslog servers.

 ## Cloning source
 The sf-exporter project has been tested primarily on Ubuntu 16.04 and 18.04.
 The project will be tested on other flavors of UNIX in the future.
 This document